 Andrea Reeves received her Physical Therapy degree from California State University, Long Beach in 1998.
-She joined the Alvarado Hospital Medical Center/San Diego Rehabilitation Institute team in 1999 where she originally spent her time as a PT on the Transitional Care Unit providing Inpatient care to patients in the hospital to help them return home.
-Andrea eventually joined the Outpatient PT team in 2000 where she has become the primary Orthopedic Physical Therapist, treating diagnoses such as back pain, neck pain, shoulder, elbow and hand issues, hip, knee and ankle issues, fractures, post-surgery recovery and rehab, fibromyalgia and other chronic pain disorders.
-Andrea ran the SpineZone PT clinic at Alvarado Hospital for three years, which was an evidence based, outpatient spine-strengthening program.
+She joined the Alvarado Hospital Medical Center/San Diego Rehabilitation Institute team in 1999 where she originally spent her time as a PT in the Transitional Care Unit providing Inpatient care to patients in the hospital to help them return home.
+Andrea eventually joined the Outpatient PT team in 2000 where she has become the primary Orthopedic Physical Therapist, treating diagnoses such as back pain, neck pain, shoulder, elbow, and hand issues, hip, knee, and ankle issues, fractures, post-surgery recovery and rehab, fibromyalgia and other chronic pain disorders.
+Andrea ran the SpineZone PT clinic at Alvarado Hospital for three years, which was an evidence-based, outpatient spine-strengthening program.
 It specialized in treating chronic and subacute back and neck pain, including those trying to avoid surgery as well as those that had surgery.
 Andrea became certified in the McKenzie Method – Mechanical Diagnosis and Therapy® (MDT) in 2011 which is an internationally acclaimed method of assessment and treatment for spinal and extremity pain.
-She is also certified in LSVT BIG which is an intense four week program treating people with Parkinson’s disease.
-Andrea is a native of San Diego and enjoys spending time with her husband, son, daughter and dog.
+She is also certified in LSVT BIG which is an intense four-week program treating people with Parkinson’s disease.
+Andrea is a native of San Diego and enjoys spending time with her husband, son, daughter, and dog.
 She does Polynesian dancing to stay healthy and fit and enjoys staying active.
-Andrea’s top goal is to decrease our patients’ pain and help them become more functional and active, so they can return to enjoying an improved quality of life.
+Andrea’s top goal is to decrease our patient’s pain and help them become more functional and active, so they can return to enjoying an improved quality of life.

 Don Romero, PTA

 Don Romero graduated from Point Loma Nazarene College in 1989.
-He has a B.A. in physical education with emphasis in Athletic Training.
+He has a B.A. in physical education with an emphasis on Athletic Training.
 In 1991 he became certified in athletic training and worked as an athletic trainer for a junior hockey team based out of southern California.
 In addition, he began working in sports medicine/physical therapy.
 Don became a licensed physical therapist assistant in 1993 and joined the dynamic physical therapy team at Alvarado Hospital outpatient in 1996.
 Don is proficient in myofascial release and various manual skills.
 He enjoys working with a variety of patient populations.
 Don has a wonderful wife and 3 sons.
-He loves to play guitar and bass, taking walks with his wife, cycling, going to the gym and playing golf.
+He loves to play guitar and bass, take walks with his wife, cycle, go to the gym, and play golf.

 Sami Sharaf, PT, DPT